jlarellano05/StBlaiseEMS/README.md

 # 🤝 CONTRIBUTION:
   - ![95%](https://progress-bar.dev/95?title=Arellano)

-        Managed coordinate and led the team.
+        Managed, coordinate, and led the team.
         Involvement in creating and designing the front end, back end and database management of the system
 - ![90%](https://progress-bar.dev/90?title=Catalo)